 - It got you out of lessons – not necessarily a good point for some if you end up missing out on essential lessons, but if you’re regularly getting bullied by the Plastics during P.E, missing out on it is definitely not a bad thing.

-- Free – no NHS waiting lists but no expensive fees per session.
+- Free – no NHS waiting lists and no expensive fees per session.

 - Relatively discreet – the coloured slip was usually just passed to you by whoever was working on office duty and no more was said about it.